Skip to main content

 Modifying the Scene#

-As an example, we create an image block using the BlockAPI's create() method which we already used for creating our page.
+As an example, we create a graphic block using the BlockAPI's create() method which we already used for creating our page.
+Then we set a rect shape and an image fill to this newly created block to give it a visual representation.
 To see what other kinds of blocks are available see the Block Types in the API Reference.

-We set a couple of properties of our newly created image by giving it a URL to reference an image file from and make sure the entire image stays visible by setting its content fill mode to 'Contain'.
+We set a property of our newly created image fill by giving it a URL to reference an image file from.
+We also make sure the entire image stays visible by setting the block's content fill mode to 'Contain'.
 To learn more about block properties check out the Block Properties API Reference.

 And finally, for our image to be visible we have to add it to our page using appendChild.